Hypersonic flow onto a large curved wedge and the dissipation of shock wave: Global attached shock to a curved wedge without convexity

 Let $\eta(P)=\abs{P_wP}$ and $\xi(P)$ be the length of the path connecting $O$ with $P_w$ along $\mathsf{W}$.
 Then, for any $P(x, y)\in\Omega_0$, it defines a map as follows

 Clearly, $P_wP$ is perpendicular to $\mathsf{W}$ at $P_w$.
-Here and in sequel, for any point $P$, the subscript $w$ stands for its projection on $\mathsf{W}$, and the superscript $s$ stands for the intersection of $\mathsf{S}$ and $P_wP$.
+Here and in the sequel, for any point $P$, the subscript $w$ stands for the projection of $P$ on $\mathsf{W}$, and the superscript $s$ stands for the intersection of $\mathsf{S}$ and $P_wP$.
 Denote the intersection of $P_wP$ and $\mathsf{S}$ by $P^s$.
-It is obvious to have the following property about the transformation. \begin{lem} Under the assumptions \eqref{eq:SupersonicWallCondition} and \eqref{eq:WallCondition2nd} on the wedge boundary and in $\Omega_0$, $x$ and $\xi$ are equivalent parameters.
+It is obvious that the transformation has the following property. \begin{lem} Under the assumptions \eqref{eq:SupersonicWallCondition} and \eqref{eq:WallCondition2nd} on the wedge boundary and in $\Omega_0$, $x$ and $\xi$ are equivalent parameters.
 Indeed, there exists $M_s>1$ such that

 \end{lem}